maik97/wacky-rl/README.md

-# Custom Reinforcement Learning Agents
+# Custom Reinforcement Learning Environments

 Create your own custom reinforcement learning agents (or use the prebuilt agents).
 With it's modular approach `wacky-rl` makes the implementation of reinforcement learning easy and flexible - without restricting you!